Parallel development using projects

 For example, two projects may be merged into a new project by including all the non-conflicting revisions and then resolving those which contain conflicting changes.

 To facilitate this important project management function in an intuitive way, Dimensions CM provides the interactive Project Merge Tool for merging projects, baselines and file areas on disk.

 The graphical Project Merge Tool clearly highlights differences between files on disk or in a project or baseline using color and icons.
 Based on the differences displayed you can select which changes to include and can invoke the Merge Tool to resolve any conflicts in a graphically intuitive way.

 There is also a Merge function and a Resolve Conflicts function for use in merging the contents of projects.

 Synchronize your work area

-You can use the Synchronize wizard to update your work area and the items in a project folder and keep them in step with one-another.
+Use the Synchronize wizard to update your work area and the items in a project folder and keep them in step with one another.
 You can also use the features of the Windows Explorer plugin to work with item files outside the web client or desktop client.